 Hudson County is home to countless talented performers, which is no surprise considering we are located right across the Hudson River from New York City.
-Most professional performers get their start at a young age in local dance studios — so we’re excited to share the inside scoop on a new dance studio coming to the Mile Square this summer 2023.
+Most professional performers get their start at a young age in local dance studios — so we’re excited to share the inside scoop on a new dance studio coming to the Mile Square on Monday, September 11th.
 AXIS School of Dance will provide training in ballet, tap, jazz, Broadway, hip-hop, lyrical, contemporary, and more for children in grades K-12.
 This studio brings something new to youth dance with classes taught by active industry professionals with a focus on mental health + career development.
-Keep reading to learn more about this local dance studio coming soon to Hoboken and how to enroll for the upcoming summer session.
+Keep reading to learn more about this local dance studio coming soon to Hoboken.

 Students at AXIS learn in a pre-professional environment, which allows them to study the core of dance, proper technique, habits, and foundation to build their dancing in any direction they choose.
 Whether dance is just a hobby or a student wants to make it their future career, each student can attend knowing they will be fully trained and equipped to follow the path they want to take.